CyVerse-learning-materials/learning-materials-home/docs/ds/sftp/filezilla.md

 ---

-## :material-play-network: Connect to the Data Store
+## :simple-filezilla: Connect to the Data Store

 In the FileZilla window, fill in the following fields: